scythe/leg/README.md

 - 2020-4-11: Update leg to work with Lpeg 1.0.2.
 Some minor fixes.
 Ongoing maintenance is not guaranteed.
 Still expects Lua 5.1; no goto/label support.

+- 2020-7-30: Modify leg to use the new package format rather than the `module` function.
+Allows leg to compile under newer versions of Lua.
+However, I have not yet expanded the grammar to include 5.2+ features -- doing so in this repository is not a priority for me.

 - This version is still available under the original licence in COPYRIGHT.

 Dependencies